 Advice for Mature-Aged Solo Travellers

-Mature-aged solo travel continues to grow, and for those in their 50s, holidays for solo travellers over 50 is an important one.
+Mature-aged solo travel in groups continues to grow, and for those in their 50s and older, holidays with an itinerary for the mature solo traveler over 50 is an important one to consider.

 Several surveys show this trend.

-According to Australian market research Roy Morgan , the number of older Australians taking holidays has risen since 2007, “but a growing proportion of them are going it alone.”
-According to their latest statistics (2015), holidays for solo travellers over 50 for 5.4 million Australians aged 50+ took at least one holiday in the 12 months to June 2015.
-The proportion of those who travelled alone on their last trip rose from 15.4% in 2007 to 16.3% in 2015, an increase evident among the 50-64, 65-74 and 75-79 age groups, with the 80+ age group remaining stable at 18.7%.
+According to Australian market research Roy Morgan, the number of older Australians taking holidays has risen since 2007, “but a growing proportion of them are going it alone”, that is single travellers are taking singles holidays.
+Solo holidays for over 50’s!
+This the young boomer demographic who are content within themselves and will take the solo tour/singles holiday to enjoy the adventure tour they have planned for some time!
+According to their latest statistics (2015), holidays for the mature solo traveller over 50, that is 5.4 million Australians aged 50+ took at least one holiday in the 12 months to June 2015.
+The proportion of those who travelled alone on their last trip ( Solo holidays for over 50’s) rose from 15.4% in 2007 to 16.3% in 2015, an increase evident among the 50-64, 65-74 and 75-79 age groups, with the 80+ age group remaining stable at 18.7%.
+Acknowledging that that the 80+ segment for solo traveller holidays will be flat as this group slow down with their demand for travel then offering small group tours and experiences that appeal and satisfy the single traveller whether male or female travellers is important.

 Why do people choose to take a solo holiday?

 The reasons why travellers choose to travel solo vary.
-Plenty of travellers seek out holidays for solo travellers over 50, this is a solo adventure to experience their destination at a deeper level.
-As a solo traveller, you set the pace and make the choices: wander where you want, eat what you want, and leave when you please.
-You no longer need to worry about a travelling partner who wants to stay cosy in the cabin, when you’re itching to get out into the beautiful scenery of your chosen destination.
+Plenty of travellers seek out holidays for mature solo travellers over 50, this is a solo adventure to experience their destination at a deeper level.
+As a solo traveller, travelling alone, you set the pace and make the choices: wander where you want, eat what you want, and leave when you please.
+You no longer need to worry about a travelling partner who wants to stay cosy in the cabin, when you’re itching to get out into the beautiful scenery and enjoy the cultural experiences of your chosen destination.

 Travellers find that locals are much more likely to approach you when you travel alone – with lucky solo travellers often becoming the guests of locals.

 Most of all, a solo holiday is the way to get to know yourself and to build resilience.
 When you’re done, you’ll inevitably look back on your trip as a time you challenged yourself and came away a stronger, more independent person.
 However for mature and senior traveller single travel may be a consequence of life change.
 Their partner may be suffering from illness preventing travel or a divorce or early death.
-Many factors will shape whay a person is seeking out siuitable holidays for solo travellers over 50.
-At Odyssey we seek to have an understanding of the issues around single travel, having specialised in looking after retired travellers since 1983.
+Many factors will shape whay a person is seeking out suitable holidays for solo travellers over 50.
+At Odyssey we seek to have an understanding of the issues around single travel, having specialised in looking after retired travellers since 1983 on a guided tour for the solo travel group of the travel sector.

 Join Other Mature-Aged Solo Travellers with Odyssey